cyxzheng/cyxzheng.github.io/_projects/crux.md

 We wanted to offer an exceptional user experience in comparison to existing banking apps, so it wasn’t enough to just stuff these features into our app and call it a day.
 My goal at this point was to put together an MVP that we could test, in order to validate two things:

 1. We’re not missing any features that are deemed necessary for day-to-day banking
-2. We meet our goal of offering a friction-free user experience
+2. We meet our goal of offering a frictionless user experience

 ### Early Insights